. Muscle strength for seniors is important because a natural decline occurs as we age

 This study outlines how the ageing process can be attributed to ‘a number of physiologic and functional declines that can contribute to increased disability, frailty, and falls’ through a reduction of muscle strength.
 The study suggests that strength training is an excellent way of combating the natural deterioration of the body.
 ‘Done regularly (e.g., 2 to 3 days per week), these exercises build muscle strength and muscle mass and preserve bone density.’

 Osteoporosis is a common ailment that arises as we get older and there is evidence to suggest that strength training helps to neutralise the effects of this condition.
 This is because one of the goals is to improve bone strength by challenging the body to respond and get stronger.
 As this study states ‘Of the several exercise training programs, resistance exercise (RE) is known to be highly beneficial for the preservation of bone and muscle mass.’

 It goes on to say that ‘Exercise training, especially RE, is important for the maintenance of musculoskeletal health in an aging society’ and that ‘Based on the available information, RE, either alone or in combination with other interventions, may be the most optimal strategy to improve the muscle and bone mass in postmenopausal women, middle-aged men, or even the older population.’

-The first point is frequency.
+So that’s an overview of why it’s important to build muscle strength as we age.
+The final point we will touch on is how best to structure your program.
+The first thing to consider is frequency.
 Two to three times per week with eight to ten repetitions for each exercise is a good starting point.
 You can ease yourself into your work and it’s not too time consuming.
-Your body will also slowly and naturally adapt.
+As a result, your body will naturally adapt.